-Winter traveling may not be everyone’s first vacation choice, I mean who wants to be freezing after all?
-But with the right winter travel outfit to keep warm you can truly enjoy your new destination!
+Winter traveling may not be everyone’s first vacation choice, I mean who wants to be freezing 24/7 after all?
+But with the right winter travel outfit to keep warm, you can truly enjoy your new destination!
 And look chic while doing it.

 1. Pick a long, thick coat in a neutral color

-Do you want to look more chic?
+Do you want to look even chicer?
 Go with a long wool coat in a neutral color, like camel.
 I just love camel coats and would collect them like little bunny figurines if I could.

 Want to make a statement?
 Go with a faux fur coat.
 These are very eye-catching and surprisingly warm!

-I'm not against puffy coats at all, but I think wool coats or peacoats take the cake here and this post is about looking chic, but it’s definitely personal preference!
+Puffer coats can be a good option too, but I think wool coats or peacoats take the cake here when it comes to looking chic.
+But it’s definitely personal preference!

 2. Get boots that are sturdy, yet stylish